For audience members

 And we offer this experience at a price you can afford.

-We’ll have three special concerts — an Opera Backwards concert to celebrate Halifax Pride, a Cabaret concert and an evening exploring settings of W. H. Auden’s poetry.
-We may also present a regular noon hour concert series.
+We’ll have two special concerts — an Opera Backwards concert to celebrate Halifax Pride and an evening exploring opera by women composers.

 There is no upper age limit for participants.
 We accept students younger than 18 for appropriate roles with their parents’ permission.